yazonnile/svelidation/readme.md

 First of all, take a look at the line with `next(value)` call.
 This is VERY IMPORTANT LINE in spies paradigm.
 Remember?
 Spy has god power, but it has to give this power to next spy.
 This.

 `next(value, params)` - is the function witch spy have to call with any value spy wants.
-This new value will be taken next validation rules or another spies.
+This new value will be taken by next validation rules or another spies.
 Almost same with the params.
-This params will be merged with original for next validators.
+But params will be merged with original for next validators.
+So the value will replace the original one, params will be ,merged

 And it can returns errors, that will be merged with validation errors